 AMD-V: Virtualization allows you to run any OS on your desktop or laptop without harming your current OS.
-If you are running Windows then you can easily run Mac OS over that and AMD-V is the virtualization developed by Advanced Micro Devices.
+If you are running Windows then you can easily run Mac OS over that and AMD-V is the virtualisation developed by Advanced Micro Devices.
 AMD is a reputed company which is known for making processors just similar to Intel.

 What does AMD-V do?

 AMD virtualization developed by Advanced Micro Dynamics is a virtualization approach to creating full virtualization using the hardware present on the host computer.
 The development of full virtualization helps in producing or simulating a virtual machine where a guest user can install another operating system (which uses the instruction set of the host computer) and completes several tasks in isolation.
 Due to this, there is a significant improvement in the resource use and virtual machine performance.

 Meeting the Popek and Goldberg virtualization requirements!